agubler/layer-build/README.md

 # layer-build

-A sample project to demonstrate the scenario that can cause the `i18n.getLocalization` to not return the bundle a users locale.
+A sample project to demonstrate the scenario that can cause the `i18n.getLocalization` to not return the bundle for a users locale.

 ```bash
 bower intall